Frederic Durán-Jordà: Precedents

 To understand the magnitude of Duran i Jordà's work one must examine it in its historical context.
 The discovery of ABO blood groups by Karl Landsteiner (not yet the Rhesus factor) in the early twentieth century gave way to the scientific development of transfusion therapy, hitherto surrounded by a halo of superstition and fraud.
 The obvious need for transfused blood to have a human origin lead to transfusions being initially performed by arm-to-arm approximation.

 In the early 1920s what would later be called the British Red Cross Transfusion Service was established in Greater London, which consisted of an indexed registry of volunteer blood donors who had previously undergone a series of tests, including a physical examination, blood group typing and syphilis screening, who would be called whenever a hospital transfusion was needed.
 During its first year, only 13 petitions were received; however, in the 1930s, over 30,000 calls were processed per year.

 During this same time, methods to anticoagulate blood in order to facilitate its transfusion were being carried out.
 A Belgian researcher Albert Hustin published in April 1914 a method which used sodium citrate, and on November 15 Dr. Luis Agote performed in Buenos Aires the first transfusion with blood which had been anticoagulated with citrate.
 Later, in 1915, Richard Lewisohn of Mount Sinai Hospital in New York studied receptor tolerability and established the citrate proportion per blood bag in 0.2%.
 Despite these findings, the anticoagulant characteristics of citrate which allowed it to be stored were still not common knowledge and so during World War II most blood transfusions were still performed through almost direct contact between donor and recipient: blood was extracted from the first, kept in citrate, but immediately transfused.

 Earlier attempts to preserve blood for transfusion were made in Russia.
 In 1930, Dr Sergei Yudin first used in Moscow Sklifosovsky Institute, a specialised emergency hospital, blood extracted from corpses for transfusion, keeping it stored in citrate at a temperature of 4 °C. By 1938, he had transfused corpse blood to 2,500 individuals, of whom 7 died and 125 experienced mild reactions consisting of fever and chills.

 In 1937, Dr. Bernard Fantus, a doctor at Cook County Hospital in Chicago, developed a Service which collected blood donations in glass jars and stored them in cold citrate after analysis.
 He called it the Blood Conservation Laboratory, but it soon received an alternative name on the basis of it being a deposit and/or retrieve service, which then quickly became popular: Blood Bank.
-However, it must be noted that five months earlier one such Service had already been established in Barcelona: the first Transfusion Service designed to collect, store and carry blood to be transfused at a distance was the work of Frederic Duran i Jordà.
+However, five months earlier one such Service had already been established in Barcelona: the first Transfusion Service designed to collect, store and carry blood to be transfused at a distance was the work of Frederic Duran i Jordà.